Emdad12/Art-work-and-museums-Analysis/README.md

  ON w.work_id=rw.work_id
  WHERE rw.rn>1;
 ```
--**7.Identify the museums with invalid city information in the given dataset**
+- **7. Identify the museums with invalid city information in the given dataset**
 ```sql
 SELECT *
  FROM museum